ConcurrentDistributedLab/Tracking/README.md

 # Reproduce experimental results

-First, run the `figures_pcomb_compile.sh` script to compile the executables.
-Then, run the `figures_pcomb_run.sh` script to produce the results of each figure in [3], regarding our algorithms.
+First, run the `figures_compile.sh` script to compile the executables.
+Then, run the `figures_run.sh` script to produce the results of each figure in [3], regarding our algorithms.
 The script creates the output files in the `results` directory.
 Finally, run `python figures_plot.py` to plot the figures.

 The folder `Expected Results` contains the expected results and figures for our algorithm (Tracking).